systemik/Kobra3-Firmware/README.md

     move update.swu aGVscF9zb3Nf

-**If you conect to your printer newly installed webserver, you can view the current mesh bed :**
+**If you connect to your printer newly installed webserver, you can view the current mesh bed :**

 Address: http://x.x.x.x/bed/